codingforpleasure/customized-workspace/Ubuntu/useful-resources/python.md

 ```

-* **Comment:** The ability to use the [] operator on types like list, dict for type hinting was added in 3.9. therefore use
+* **Comment:** The ability to use the [] operator on types like list, dict for type hinting was added in 3.9. therefore use:

 `from typing import Dict, List`

 [Reference](https://towardsdatascience.com/how-to-write-your-grid-search-function-in-python-43ad0da97522)